d893a/local-ml-models/local_ml_models.md

 -   Real-world (good scaling): $E_{par} = 0.7$ to $`0.9`$
 -   Suboptimal (memory-bound or poor threading): $`E_{par} = 0.4`$ to $`0.7`$

+For example, if the CPU has 16 cores and the observed speedup is 10× over a single core, then $E_{par} = 10/16 = 0.625$.
 For LLM inference, $E_{par}$ is often $`0.6`$ to $`0.85`$ on modern CPUs, depending on model size, memory bandwidth, and software optimization.
 Larger models and memory-bound workloads tend to have lower values.

-For example, if the CPU has 16 cores and the observed speedup is 10× over a single core, then
-$E_{par} = 10/16 = 0.625$.
+#### Software Optimization

+Efficient libraries (e.g., BLAS, oneDNN) and threading can significantly impact throughput.

 #### GPU parameters

--   Memory (VRAM): Determines the maximum model size you can run.
-Larger models require more VRAM.
+-   Memory (VRAM): Determines the maximum model size one can run.
+Larger models and larger contexts require more VRAM.

--   Memory Bandwidth is very important for feeding data to compute units efficiently.
+-   Memory bandwidth is very important for feeding data to compute units.

--   Compute Units/Shading Units: Perform the parallel computations needed for matrix operations.
-More units generally mean faster inference (CUDA cores on NVIDIA, Stream Processors on AMD)
+-   Compute Units/Shading Units: They perform the matrix operations.
+More units generally mean faster inference (The compute units are called CUDA cores on NVIDIA, Stream Processors on AMD.)

 -   Tensor Cores/Matrix Cores: Specialized hardware that dramatically accelerates matrix operations

--   Precision Support: Hardware support for FP16, BF16, INT8 operations
+-   Data type support: Hardware support for FP16, BF16, INT8 operations

 GPU parameters not relevant for LLM inference:
 -   TMUs (Texture Mapping Units): Graphics-specific feature for texture handling
 -   ROPs (Render Output Pipelines): Handle pixel output operations for displays
 -   RT Cores (Ray Tracing Cores): Specialized for graphics ray tracing

-## Additional Important Parameters

 #### Memory Bandwidth and Latency

 $BW_{mem}$: RAM bandwidth in GB/s.
-LLMs are memory-intensive; slow RAM or insufficient bandwidth limit performance.
+LLMs are memory-intensive; insufficient bandwidth limits performance.

 First, the LLM model file needs to be loaded from the disk into the system memory.
 This is a one-off initialization step, bound by the disk's throughput.
 The typical read bandwidth of a modern SSD ranges from 500 MB/s (SATA SSDs) to 3,000–7,000 MB/s (NVMe SSDs using PCIe Gen3/Gen4).
-Today's fastest SSDs can reach a peak throughput of 14 GB/s.
-Assuming 1-10 GB/s SSD read speed and 1-100 GB LLM model files sizes, loading the model to the system RAM can range from 0.1 second to 1.5 minutes.
+In 2025, the fastest SSDs can achieve a peak throughput of 14 GB/s.
+Assuming 1-10 GB/s SSD read speed and 1-100 GB LLM model files sizes, loading the model to the system RAM can range from 0.1 second to 1.5 minutes -- typically a few seconds.

-If CPU-only inference is used, then each weight and bias of the model is stage-by-stage loaded to the CPU's L3, L2, and L1 cache.
+If CPU-only inference is used, then each weight and bias of the model is loaded to the CPU's L3, L2, and L1 cache stage-by-stage.
 Depending on how well the inference code is optimized, this loading procedure may need to be repeated for each output token produced.
 In turn, the system's inference speed is determined by how many times per second the complete model plus the context